 Both ADMIXTURE and PCA identified significant population structure in the studied cohort.
 A clear separation previously identified between the spring and winter ecotypes (Gazave et al., 2016; D. Wei et al., 2017; D. Wu et al., 2019) was confirmed for the VNIIMK rapeseed collection.
 Additionally, a strong difference was revealed between yellow and dark seeded winter rapeseeds that was not previously reported and in the present study could be explained by the divergence in recent breeding history.
-Linkage disequilibrium analysis supported the previous observation of the higher LD in the C subgenome compared to the A subgenome (Qian et al., 2014; D. Wei et al., 2017; M. Zheng et al., 2017) which is explained by the larger size of C subgenome chromosomes compared to ones from A subgenome (F. Sun et al., 2017).
+Linkage disequilibrium analysis supported the previous observation of the higher LD in the C subgenome compared to the A subgenome (Qian et al., 2014; D. Wei et al., 2017; Zheng et al., 2017) which is explained by the larger size of C subgenome chromosomes compared to ones from A subgenome (F. Sun et al., 2017).
 These observations suggest that the rapeseed peculiarities of population structure are common for international and VNIIMK lines.

-The scanning for genetic loci revealed two genetic markers significantly associated with the glucosinolate as well as an additional five marginally significant SNPs.
-The proportion of the variance explained by these markers was compared to the previously studied (Jan et al., 2019; F. Li et al., 2014; S. Liu et al., 2020; C.-M. Qu et al., 2015).
-Thus these genetic markers could be involved in the development of marker-assisted breeding in VNIIMK.
+The scanning for genetic loci revealed two genetic markers (SA7_26967214 and SA7_26967217) significantly associated with the glucosinolate as well as an additional five marginally significant SNPs (SA1_4407039, SA6_21541176, SA7_26967211, SA7_26967241, SC6_35450938).
+The proportion of the variance explained by these markers was comparable to the previously studied (Jan et al., 2019; F. Li et al., 2014; S. Liu et al., 2020; C.-M. Qu et al., 2015).
+Thus these genetic markers could be involved in the development of marker-assisted breeding in VNIIMK after verification.

-A scanning for candidate genes allowed to identify novel genetic loci associated with glucosinolate content.
+A scanning for candidate genes allowed to identify novel genetic loci A1:4307039-4507039; (chromosome chromosome A6:21441176-21641176; chromosome A7:26867214-27067214; chromosome C6:35350938-35550938) associated with glucosinolate content.
 Notably, these ones were not previously identified by GWAS and QTL-based studies, which could be the result of studying the collections that differed from the VNIIMK collection at the genetic and phenotypic level.
-Previously a genetic markers associated with glucosinolate content was identified close to genes encoding enzymes involved in the biosynthesis of glucosinolates.
+Previously genetic markers associated with glucosinolate content were identified close to genes encoding enzymes involved in the biosynthesis of glucosinolates.
 Specifically, MAM1 and MAM3 enzymes (Jan et al., 2019; Kittipol et al., 2019) are involved in glucosinolate side chain modification in Arabidopsis as well as AOP3 acting at the final stages of aliphatic glucosinolates biosynthesis (D. Wei et al., 2019).
 Additionally, genetic markers are located in the genes homologous to ones encoding enzymes for glucosinolate transporters GTR2 (S. Liu et al., 2020; C.-M. Qu et al., 2015).
 Several genetic markers strongly associated with glucosinolate content were located close to the genes encoding transcription factors of MYB28 and MYB34 families and transcription factor HAG1 controlling aliphatic glucosinolate biosynthesis (F. Li et al., 2014; D. Wei et al., 2019).
-In the present study SNPs marking the regions that were previously associated with the glucosinolates were not detected.
-This could be the result of the genetic difference that was identified while comparing VNIIMK and international lines.
+In the present study SNPs marking the regions that were previously associated with glucosinolates were not detected.
+This could be the result of the genetic difference that was identified while comparing VNIIMK and international lines, as well as the effect of environmental factors.
 Additionally, the phenotypic diversity (glucosinolate concentration) was lower compared to the cohorts previously used to perform GWAS for that trait (Jan et al., 2019; F. Li et al., 2014; S. Liu et al., 2020).